vasyl83/tutorials/01.basics/02.router/01.router/06.dyndns/docs.md

 taxonomy:
     category: docs
 ---
-This section is useless for anyone with a static ip, but since residential Bell Fibe service does not include a static ip here is an easy way to freely configure a dynamic dns.
+This section is useless for anyone with a static ip, but since residential Bell Fibe service does not include a static ip here is an easy way to configure a dynamic dns for free.
 RouetrOS has this feature built in.
 ```
 /ip cloud
 set ddns-enabled=yes